CBD Merchant Account

 This means if you sell any type of hemp-derived product on eBay, Shopify, etc. through a third-party processor such as Paypal then you’re at risk for having your account closed without notification.

 Yes.
 Square introduced a new pilot program in 2019 to allow CBD merchants to sign up for its services.
 Their CBD credit card processing rates are higher than Square’s normal rates, but there are no long-term contracts and no monthly fees.
-We don’t recommend using Square as a merchant account for your CBD business unless you’re a just processing a few transactions per month.
+We don’t recommend using Square as a merchant account for your CBD business unless you’re just processing a few transactions per month.

 Yes.
 You can use the open-source WooCommerce platform without restriction, but you should be aware of their requirements when using other Automattic services with it – for example, if you’re shipping to customers or tracking inventory via Jetpack and want a mobile app that’ll work alongside your store’s design then this is where a CBD merchant account via Bankcard comes in handy.
 Our merchant account options are compatible with both Android and Apple devices so no one misses out on any deals.